 “General failure.
 The URL was: http://www.xxx-url.com.
 The system cannot find the file specified.”

 All these errors are from different versions of Outlook indicating that you no longer can access the inserted hyperlink in the received email.
-This BLOCKED prefix appears when you hover the mouse pointer on the hyperlink.
+This links in Outlook are prefixed with BLOCKED issue appears when you hover the mouse pointer on the hyperlink.
 First, let us know some of the possible reasons for this issue and then head on to the feasible solutions.

 What could be the possible causes?

 - Link is pasted from external emails with latest Office updates (updated than the recipient).

 - Link sent through Send a Link by Email feature in Internet Explorer

 - Issue with settings of default Internet Browser.

 - Interference of Outlook, web browser Add-ins or other installed applications

 This Links in Outlook are prefixed with BLOCKED issue can be experienced in any Outlook version but most prominent on the Outlook 2003 and Outlook 2007 versions.
 Do not worry!
 We have a list of solutions for your help to get out of this situation of unable to open the hyperlinks in an email.